ZipS1/console-menu/README.md

    </br>*ConsoleMenu template parameters is function input parameters
    you specified for function pointers*
 7. Call method .run() with parameters you specified.

-### Planned TODOs:
-- Fix an input of string with spaces